jpcode32/Ender-7-Raspberry-Pi-MainsailOS/README.md

 - <img width="384" height="95" alt="SSH" src="https://github.com/user-attachments/assets/c8c70b32-1aef-4e28-b02b-0c21d4b116c5" />
 - Type "yes" hit enter, enter your password and hit enter and you should see this telling you that you have logged into your pi username@hostname so for me jpcode@Ender7Red
 - <img width="780" height="242" alt="password" src="https://github.com/user-attachments/assets/d35a16a0-71e3-4805-a8f2-45fc844a3b83" />

+- Need to stop for the night.
+This is my first post to gitHub so please be patient with me.